verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 **Architectures:** A variety of architectures, including special architectures to exercise specific features

 This regression test is *not* suitable for evaluating QoR or performance.
-It's primary purpose is try and achieve high functionality coverage.
+Its primary purpose is try and achieve high functionality coverage.

 QoR checks in this regression test are primarily 'canary' checks to catch gross degradations in QoR.
 Occasionally, changes can cause QoR failures (e.g. due to CAD noise -- particularly on small benchmarks); usually such failures are not a concern if the QoR differences are small.